-We speculated that the low copy number (less than one) of minichromosomes replicating from oriC may be due to a limited amount of DnaA in the S. meliloti cell and thus became interested in the effect of overexpressing DnaA in The dnaA gene including 20 upstream base S. meliloti. pairs (containing a predicted ribosome binding site) was PCR amplified from genomic DNA using a sense primer that had three engineered stop codons in all three reading frames to prevent a translational fusion to the LacZ α The PCR product was directionally cloned into peptide. thus expression pBBR1MCS5 dnaA gene is under the transcriptional control of the E. coli lac promoter.
+We speculated that the low copy number (less than one) of minichromosomes replicating from oriC may be due to a limited amount of DnaA in the S. meliloti cell and thus became interested in the effect of overexpressing DnaA in The dnaA gene including 20 upstream base S. meliloti. pairs (containing a predicted ribosome binding site) was PCR amplified from genomic DNA using a sense primer that had three engineered stop codons in all three reading frames to prevent a translational fusion to the LacZa The PCR product was directionally cloned into peptide. pBBR1MCS5 thus dnaA gene expression is under the transcriptional control of the E. coli lac promoter.

-harbouring plasmids that containing the Colonies dnaA insert were selected for in a conventional blue white screen on LB Gm Xgal plates.
-A single white colony containing the cloned dnaA gene in pBBR1MCS5 (pTH1091) was streak purified on a LB Gm Xgal plates and the strain maintained a white colour and uniform colony size throughout the purification.
-A frozen permanent was made (J1037) and when this frozen permanent was struck out onto LB Gm Xgal plates both blue and white colonies with streaky growth was observed.
-Suspecting contamination the pTH1091 plasmid was retransformed into E. coli DH5 α and plated onto LB Gm Xgal and all transformant colonies were white with single colony was streak uniform size, а purified maintaining the white colony colour and a new frozen permanent was prepared.
-Yet again when the frozen permanent was struck onto LB Gm Xgal plates both blue and white colonies with streaky growth was observed.
+Colonies harbouring plasmids that containing the dnaA insert were selected for in a conventional blue white screen on LB Gm Xgal plates.
+A single white colony containing the cloned dnaA gene in pBBR1MCS5 (pTH1091) was streak purified on a LB Gm Xgal plates and the strain maintained white colour and uniform colony throughout the purification.
+A frozen permanent was made (J1037) and when this frozen permanent was struck out onto LB Gm Xgal plates both blue and white colonies with streaky Suspecting contamination the pTH1091 growth was observed. plasmid was retransformed into $E.\ coli$ DH5 $\alpha$ and plated onto LB Gm Xgal and all transformant colonies were white with uniform size, а single colony was streak purified maintaining the white colony colour and a new Yet again when the prepared. frozen permanent was permanent was struck onto LB Gm Xgal plates both blue and white colonies with streaky growth was observed.
 We decided to look at these transformant colonies under the microscope to see if overexpression of the S. meliloti DnaA protein had any morphological consequences in E. coli.
 Light microscopy of crystal violet stained E. coli cells revealed that expression of S. meliloti DnaA fom Plac caused many of the E. coli cells in the culture to grow as long filaments.
 The overexpressing E. coli strains were further examined with the Environmental Scanning Electron Microscope (Figure 19).
 This filamentous phenotype was observed from all colony types that resulted from streaking out the frozen permanent.